mac-comp381/ruby-adventures/README.md

 - `uniq`
 - `with_index`

 Ask me for hints!
+The purpose is for you to get the feel of this style of working with collections, not for you to puzzle out every detail of an unfamiliar API all alone.

-And remember to run the tests early and often.
+Remember to run the tests early and often.

 ## Part 3: Metametaprogramming